 Importance for Barbadians

-The Graeme Hall Wetlands is the last significant mangrove forest on the island and home to at least 84 bird species, hosting the widest diversity of resident and migratory birds on the island, including locally threatened species.
+The Graeme Hall Wetlands (GHW) is the last significant mangrove forest on the island and home to at least 84 bird species, hosting the widest diversity of resident and migratory birds on the island, including locally threatened species.

 - Could provide economic development opportunities that will directly affect the community through increased traffic.

-Also, Graeme Hall Wetland has been identified by:
+Also, GHW have been identified by:

 - Birdlife International - As an important Bird Area.